VanEck Junior Gold Miners ETF

 GDXJ

-The VanEck Junior Gold Miners ETF (GDXJ) provides exposure to small- and mid-cap companies in the gold and silver mining industry.
+The VanEck Junior Gold Miners ETF (GDXJ) is an exchange-traded fund that tracks small- and mid-cap companies in the gold mining industry.

 Investment Opinion: Should I buy GDXJ Today?